After a Decision is Issued

 The judge made an error of law

-An error of law generally means that the judge in your case applied the wrong rule or “legal standard” to the facts of your case.
-This can occur if a trial court did not follow the law in your state that is supposed to apply in your case’s circumstances.
-For example, if your state has certain factors that must be considered when a judge decides what is in a child’s “best interest,” and a court decision does not use those factors or relies on different factors altogether, you may have grounds to appeal based on an error of law.
+An “error of law” generally means that the judge in your case applied the wrong rule or “legal standard” to the facts of your case.
+This can occur if a trial court did not follow either the statute or case law in your state that is supposed to apply in your case’s circumstances.
+For example, in custody cases, a judge must determine what is in the child’s best interests.
+Most states have laws setting forth certain factors that must be considered, typically called “best interests factors.”
+If one of those factors is whether or not a parent committed domestic violence but the trial judge ignores domestic violence evidence in making the custody determination, you may have grounds to appeal based on an error of law.

 The judge “abused his/her discretion”

 A trial judge has a great deal of power to make decisions in a case, with the exception of decisions that are strictly about applying the law.
 Examples of this broad power, known as “judicial discretion,” include what evidence to admit during the trial, whether to grant a motion or request made by a party, and whether to grant a protection order or approve a proposed settlement agreement.
 Appellate courts respect the trial court judges’ discretionary power because they recognize that trial judges are in the best position to make these decisions.
 In general, an appeals court will go along with (“defer to”) a trial court judge’s decisions that are within the judge’s discretion.